Low-Congestion Shortcuts without Embedding: Introduction

 \section{Introduction}

-\subsection{Background and Motivation}
+\subsection{Background and motivation}

-Consider the problem of finding the minimum spanning tree (MST) on a distributed network with $n$ independent processing nodes.
-The network is abstracted as a graph $G = (V, E)$ with $n$ nodes and diameter $D$.
+Consider the problem of finding the Minimum Spanning Tree (MST) on a distributed network with $n$ independent processing nodes.
+The network is abstracted as a graph $G = (V, E_G)$ with $n$ nodes and diameter $D$.
 The nodes communicate by synchronously passing $O(\log n)$-bit messages to each of its direct neighbors.
 The goal is to design algorithms (protocols) that minimize the number of synchronous message passing rounds before the nodes collaboratively solve the optimization problem.

 The message-passing setting we just described is a model called CONGEST~\cite{Peleg:2000}.
-The MST problem can be solved in such a setting using $O(\sqrt{n}\log^* n + D)$ rounds of communication~\cite{Kutten-Peleg}.
+The MST problem can be solved in such a setting using $O(\sqrt{n}\log^* n + D)$ rounds of communication~\cite{Kutten-Peleg}\footnote{The algorithm can be easily modified to run in $O(\sqrt{n}\log^* n + D)$ rounds of communication by growing components to size $\sqrt{n / \log^* n}$ in the first phase of the algorithm.}.
 Moreover, and perhaps more surprisingly, this bound was shown to be the best possible (up to polylogarithmic factors).
-Specifically, there are graphs in which one cannot do any better than $\tilde{\Omega}(\sqrt{n} + D)$~\cite{Peleg-Rubinovich-1999, elkin2006unconditional, DasSarma-11}.
-While clearly no algorithm can solve any global network optimization problem faster than $\Omega(D)$, the $\tilde{\Omega}(\sqrt{n})$ factor is harder to discern.
-To make matters worse, the $\tilde{\Omega}(\sqrt{n} + D)$ lower bound was shown to be far reaching.
+Specifically, there are graphs in which one cannot do any better than $\tOmega(\sqrt{n} + D)$~\cite{Peleg-Rubinovich-1999, elkin2006unconditional, DasSarma-11}\footnote{Throughout this paper, $\tO(\cdot)$, $\tTheta(\cdot)$, and $\tOmega(\cdot)$ hide polylogarithmic factors in $n$, the number of nodes in the network.}.
+While clearly no algorithm can solve any global network optimization problem faster than $\Omega(D)$, the $\tOmega(\sqrt{n})$ factor is harder to discern.
+To make matters worse, the $\tOmega(\sqrt{n} + D)$ lower bound was shown to be far-reaching.
 It applies to a multitude of important network optimization problems including MST, minimum-cut, weighted shortest-path, connectivity verification and so on~\cite{DasSarma-11}

-While this bound precludes the existence of more efficient algorithms in the general case, it was not clear does it hold for special families of graphs.
+While this bound precludes the existence of more efficient algorithms in the general case, it was not clear whether it holds for special families of graphs.
 This question is especially important because any real-world application on huge networks should exploit the special structure that the network provides.
 The mere existence of ``hard'' networks for which one cannot design any fast algorithm might not be a limiting factor.